Domestication of the dog: Food partitioning theory

 Dogs were the only animal to be domesticated by mobile hunter-gatherers.
 Humans and wolves were both persistent pack hunters of large prey, were competing in overlapping territory, and are both capable of killing each other.
 One study proposes how humans may have domesticated such a dangerous competitor.
 Humans and wolves are members of the large carnivore guild, and when there is abundant game the top members leave carcasses for the other members to scavenge.
 When game is scarce there is often conflict.
-Humans are unusual members of this guild because their ancestors were primates, therefore their ability to process meat is limited by the capacity of the liver to metabolize protein, and they can only derive 20% of their energy requirements from protein.
+Humans are unusual members of this guild because they are primates, therefore their ability to process meat is limited by the capacity of the liver to metabolize protein, and they can derive only 20% of their energy requirements from protein.
 High protein consumption in humans can lead to illness.

 During the harsh winters of the Last Glacial Maximum plant foods would have not been available, and meat would not be the favoured food but fat and grease would be, as is prized by some high-latitude dwelling peoples in modern times.
 Game meat would have been devoid of fat, but the limbs and crania contain fat deposits, and limb bones contain fatty oils.
 There is evidence of such processing during this period.
 Wolves are typical carnivores and can survive on a protein-based diet for months.
 Calculations of the lipid content of arctic and subarctic game available across the cold steppe environment at this time and today shows that in order to gain the necessary quantity of fat and oils, there would have been enough excess animal calories to feed either proto-dogs or wolves with no need for competition.
 Hunting together and protection from other predators would have been advantageous to both species, leading to domestication.